top of page

 The goal of Discernment Counseling is to understand how the relationship got to this point what what each partner needs to be motivated to continue in the relationship or to be confident in the decision to end the relationship.

-Tim Mallory is a Marriage and Family Therapist, Prepare/Enrich Facilitator and Great Start Facilitator with experience in both EFT and Imago relationship therapies.
+Tim Mallory is a Marriage and Family Therapist, trained in Gottman Method Couples Counseling, a Certified PICK 9.0 Instructor, a Prepare/Enrich Facilitator, and Great Start Facilitator with experience in both EFT and Imago relationship therapies.
 He loves working with high conflict couples.

 Erin Myers is a Marriage and Family Therapist, who has experience with EFT and is trained in Gottman 1 and 2.
 Erin loves working with intercultural couples as someone who is in an interracial marriage herself.